cropped-Amber-Radio-Logo-Assets_Original-Clear-Background.png

 NORTH NORFOLK is full of attractions, but where do you start?
 The Visit North Norfolk website is a good place.
 It covers things to do, things to see, places to explore, the beaches, the history and much more.
 The website is visitnorthnorfolk.com

 BARTON HOUSE is a miniature ride-on railway set in a spacious garden alongside the River Bure in Wroxham and in 2023 celebrated its 60th anniversary.
 It has two trains, a full-size signalling system and authentic tickets along with a rail museum and refreshments.
 One way to reach it is by electric boat from near Wroxham Bridge.
-For opening times and more information, check out their website bhrw.org.uk
+For more details click here for their Facebook page: www.facebook.com/BHRailway/?locale=en_GB

 The BURE VALLEY RAILWAY is a narrow-gauge steam trip between Aylsham and Wroxham.
 It takes about 45 minutes one way and is a return journey of 18 miles.
 Check out their website bvrw.co.uk